Dismalitie/AbysmalCore/docs/articles/getting-started-extensibility.md

 ### Step 1: Compiling Source Code

-Use `ExtensibilityHelper.CompileAssembly` to compile a string of C\# code into a standard `System.Reflection.Assembly`.
+Use `ExtensibilityHelper.CompileAssemblyFromString` to compile a string of C\# code into a standard `System.Reflection.Assembly`.

 ```cs
 using System.Reflection;